History of Monaco: 20th century

-Among them was René Blum, the French Jew who founded the Ballet de l'Opera in Monte Carlo.
-He was arrested in his Paris home and held in the Drancy deportation camp outside the French capital before being transported to the Auschwitz concentration camp, where he was later killed.
-Blum's colleague Raoul Gunsbourg, the director of the Opéra de Monte-Carlo, helped by the French Resistance, escaped arrest and fled to Switzerland.
 In August 1944, the Germans executed René Borghini, Joseph-Henri Lajoux and Esther Poggio, who were Resistance leaders.

 The country was liberated on 3 September 1944 by Allied forces.

 Prince Rainier III ascended to the throne following the death of his grandfather, Prince Louis II, in 1949.

 The revised Constitution of Monaco, proclaimed in 1962, abolished capital punishment, provided for female suffrage, established a Supreme Court to guarantee fundamental liberties and made it difficult for a French national to transfer his or her residence there.

 In 1993, Monaco became a member of the United Nations with full voting rights.